Poppy Build Guide by FinalFan

 Skill Sequence

-I have seen many Poppy guides that neglect Paragon of Demacia (W), delaying it to level 4 or even 5.
+I have seen some Poppy guides that neglect Paragon of Demacia (W), delaying it to level 4 or even 5.
 This is mind-boggling to me.
 There is NO WAY you should not have ALL three main skills by level 3.
 They are all incredibly useful.
 But the order in which you get them and level them up is situational.
-You should focus on whichever one you rely on the most.

 If you think you will be able to wall stun people, go for Heroic Charge (E).
 Thus, always get E first in Twisted Treeline.
-If level 1 teamfights are probable, get E for sure.
-In a duo lane, I think that having the ability to wall stun and deal extra damage if the opportunity arises justifies taking it first, unless you know who you're facing and don't expect such a chance.
-If you want more combat power without needing to wall stun, get Devastating Blow (Q) first.
+If level 1 teamfights are probable, get E. In a duo lane, I think that having the ability to wall stun and deal extra damage if the opportunity arises justifies taking it first, unless you know who you're facing and don't expect such a chance.
+If you want only pure combat power without needing to wall stun, get Devastating Blow (Q) first.
 If you know you will need armor, W is a good way to get it, and the extra speed and damage are also significant.
+In my opinion, for the purpose of solo laning W is probably the most balanced choice, having decent defense (+15 armor when stacked), a decent speed boost (mainly for escaping), and also significant damage (+15 AD when stacked).

 Review time: